iQuHACK/2021_sycamore/README.md

 * The algorithm presented here can be applied on any general graph coloring problem.

+##Result :
+This code can efficiently calculate the solution for n x n suduko puzzle by using DQM.

+##Future work:
+We are planning to give input
 ## References
 * "NP complete – Sudoku" (PDF).
 Imai.is.su-tokyo.ac.jp.
 Retrieved 20 October 2013.
 * https://arxiv.org/pdf/1302.5843.pdf